KarmaCST/KarmaCST/README.md

 ---

-## 💬 Ask Me About
+## About Me
--I am Karma Wangchuk, Lecturer, Information Technology Department, College of Science and Technology, Royal University of Bhutan.
-I am passionate about leveraging Machine Learning, NLP, Computer Vision, IoT, and Big Data to contribute meaningfully to these fields.
+I am Karma Wangchuk, Lecturer, Information Technology Department, College of Science and Technology, Royal University of Bhutan.
+I am passionate about leveraging Machine Learning, NLP, Computer Vision, IoT, and Big Data technologies and contribute meaningfully to these fields.

 ---
 ## 🔭 Current Projects